MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-install-the-appv-databases-and-convert-the-associated-security-identifiers-with-powershell.md

     }
     ```

-3. Run the script you saved in step one of this procedure passing the accounts to convert as arguments.
+3. Run the script you saved in Step 1 of this procedure passing the accounts to convert as arguments.

     For example,